-A Typical dye bath consists of dye, salt and an anionic wetting agent.
-Water acts as the application medium.
-The dye dissolves in water forming an ionized solution.
-The dye anions are fixed in the fiber by hydrogen bonding.
-Addition of the electrolyte (salt) is necessary for exhaustion of the dye since the cotton fibers take on a negative charge.
-The addition of the salt neutralizes the negative charge around the fiber and thus allows the direct dye anion to deposit on the surface of the fiber and diffuse into the fiber.
-Wetting agents may be added to facilitate better wetout of the fiber
+A typical dye bath usually consists of dye, salt, and an anionic wetting agent.
+Water acts as the application medium while the dye dissolves in water, forming an ionized solution.
+The dye anions are then fixed in the fiber through hydrogen bonding.
+Adding salt, which is the electrolyte, is necessary for exhaustion of the dye as the cotton fibers take on a negative charge.
+The addition of the salt allows for the neutralization of the negative charge around the fiber, allowing the direct dye anion to deposit on the surface of the fiber and diffuse into it.
+Wetting agents may also be added to facilitate better wet-out of the fiber.

 Found this article interesting?
 Share with your friends through the following...